 E. Jury Duty

-All ADCS employees will be granted paid leave for jury duty.
+If you receive a jury duty summons, please notify your supervisor immediately so they may plan the department’s work with as little disruption as possible.
+All ADCS employees will be granted 2 days of full paid leave for jury duty.
+After the first 2 days of full paid leave for jury duty, ADCS employees required to continue to appear for jury duty on a regularly scheduled workday will be paid their regular compensation up to $40.00 per day for the next three (3) days of jury duty service.
 An employee summoned for jury duty must give his or her supervisor a copy of the summons as soon as it is received, and must provide the Chief of Staff with a certification of completion once jury duty has ended.
 If jury duty occupies only part of the day, the employee is expected, if possible, to report for work when dismissed from court.
-Abuse jury duty leave will be considered grounds for disciplinary action, up to and including unpaid suspension and termination of employment.
+Abuse of jury duty leave will be considered grounds for disciplinary action, up to and including unpaid suspension and termination of employment.

 F. Military Obligations